 The education system in Myanmar has suffered from major dysfunction and terrible lack of resources caused by decades of dictatorship in the nation.
 Outside its capital, there are hardly schools that can accommodate its youth.

 Last year TFWA Care funded the enlargement of the only primary school at Sisong Village to provide up to 10th grade education.
 The aid helped construct three new classrooms to accommodate 8-10 grades.
 Sisong is a remote village located in the mountains bordering the south of Shan and Kayah State of Myanmar.
-In the past, the children of this remote province were only able to finish 7th grade schooling because of the lack of resources.
-Until today, Sisong is accessible only by simple trails on foot or motorbike.
+In the past, the children of this remote province were only able to finish grade 7 education because of the lack of resources.
+Sisong is accessible only by simple trails on foot or motorbike.
 Because of this situation, locals are forced to stop schooling at this very early stage.